Master of Public Administration

 It can be hard to commit to investing the time and money to a graduate program knowing that it will be a significant focus in your life for the next few years.
 Coming to an information session can give you more details to help you determine if the program is a good fit.
 We'd also encourage you to look into our Emerging Leaders Academy and Certified Public Manager program.
 Each of these professional development programs are designed around some of the principles and practices that are emphasized in the MPA.
 Participating in ELA or CPM can help you decide whether the MPA would be a good fit and whether this is the right time to pursue it.

-You should also consider attending the upcoming MPA information session on Thursday, May 16 from 12-1pm at the KU Public Management Center in Topeka.
-To RSVP or for more information, contact Noel Rasor at firstname.lastname@example.org or 913-897-8460.
+You should also consider attending an MPA information session.
+To be notified about the next one, contact Noel Rasor at firstname.lastname@example.org or 913-897-8460.

 What educational background is necessary to be considered for admission to the MPA?